Ace2577/ALCVideoGameDevS4/README.md

 # ALCVideoGameDevS4
-Only the triangular of circles for my Game Dev class
+Only the most triangular of circles for my Game Dev class